-The BRTB-approved DBE participation target for FY 2025 is 26.2% (approved through Resolution #24-20).
+The BRTB-approved DBE participation target for FY 2026 is 28.4% (approved through Resolution #25-26).
 Specifically, the BRTB is using the goal of MDOT as the primary recipient of U.S. Department of Transportation funds located in the same or a substantially similar market as the BRTB.

-On Wednesday, October 9, 2023, the BMC's Baltimore Regional Cooperative Purchasing Committee (BRCPC) co-hosted the 14th Annual Meet the Primes event.
+On Wednesday, October 9, 2024, the BMC's Baltimore Regional Cooperative Purchasing Committee (BRCPC) co-hosted the 14th Annual Meet the Primes event.
 This procurement outreach event connected small and minority owned businesses (MBE/SBE) to government, and prime contractors.
 The event welcomed over 400 small and minority business participants and 141 exhibitors.
+The Transportation Division participated and shared information on upcoming consultant tasks.